-Live betting features a ton of different betting options, including the main three of the point spread, point total and moneyline.
+Live betting features a ton of different betting options, including the main trio of the point spread, point total and moneyline.
 Live betting odds and numbers will move and adjust rapidly to reflect what’s happening in the game, so you will need to be quick in getting your wagers in if you see some odds that you like.

-Vegas Odds vs. MA sportsbook Odds
+Vegas odds vs. MA sportsbook odds

 Until recently, Las Vegas — and more broadly the state of Nevada — was one of the only places to legally bet on sports in the United States.
 Oddsmakers from Vegas would put out the numbers, and bettors in the area could enter a physical sportsbook and place wagers.

 Now, things have changed.
 There is much more competition in the US legal sports betting market, and you can find legitimate and competitive odds in other states across the country.
 Depending on betting action and line movement, the odds at online sportsbooks in your state may differ slightly one way or the other from the ones in Vegas, but one isn’t inherently better than the other.

 Overall, it is a good thing that bettors have more options when sports betting.